 We offer a reasonably quick turnaround time for the initial preparation of the QDRO, usually 2-3 business days, unless we have to obtain a model QDRO from the Plan Administrator.
 We cannot control how long it may take a Plan to review an Order.
 The parties should understand that this is not a fast process; that it usually takes 2 - 3 months.
 We urge the parties to monitor the Plan's review process, since the Plan sometimes does not let us know when the order is approved.
 In the event a problem arises with the Plan as to the wording of a QDRO, or the manner in which the benefit was divided, we will advise the parties immediately.

 We are not able to monitor or check status with a Plan Administrator, other than confirm that USPS delivered the QDRO.
 The parties can contact the Plan Administrator to determine the status of the QDRO processing, however, most Plans will only provide information to the Plan Participant.

 We do not get involved in disputes with Plan Administrators over processing of the QDRO or calculations of the awards.
 The disputing party should file an appeal with the Plan to have the case reconsidered.
 Any further action would require the assistance of an attorney that specializes in ERISA.

 The Fact Sheets required for requesting a QDRO preparation from us is available below.
-Please use the "QDRO Fact Sheet - Pro Se DB" for a defined benefit plan (pension of cash balance plan) and the "QDRO Fact Sheet - Pro Se DC" for a defined contribution plan (401k, 403b, 457b, TSP, etc).
+Please use the "QDRO Fact Sheet - Pro Se DB" for a defined benefit plan (traditional pension or cash balance plan) and the "QDRO Fact Sheet - Pro Se DC" for a defined contribution plan (401k, 403b, 457b, TSP, IRA, etc).